zacuke/vscode-waterfox-debug/README.md

 ...
 ```

-This example will write all messages about conversions between paths and urls and all error messages
+This example will write all messages about conversions from URLs to paths and all error messages
 to the VS Code console:
 ```
 ...